The relative eta invariant for a pair of Dirac-type operators on non-compact manifolds: The index theoretic definition of relative eta invariant

 As mentioned in the Introduction, to give a spectral interpretation to the relative eta invariant defined above, one needs to generalize \eqref{E:etafunc-2} to \eqref{E:releta func} and relate it to $\eta(\AAA_1,\AAA_0)$.
 Therefore we conjectured in \cite{BrShi17} that if \eqref{E:releta func} is defined, analytic and regular at $s=0$, then $\eta(\AAA_1,\AAA_0)=\eta(0;\AAA_1,\AAA_0)$.

-In the following sections, we will investigate the relative eta function and its value at zero for a larger class of operators and give a partial answer to this conjecture.
+In the following sections, we will investigate the relative eta function and its regularity at zero for a larger class of operators and give a partial answer to this conjecture.